 Did you know that there are many government incentives and rebates for first time buyers in Ontario?
 These include:

 - RRSP Home buyers plan

 - Ontario Land transfer tax rebate for first time buyers

 Is this the year you will move from being a tenant to an owner?

 The answer lies in your determination.
 Does all of this information overwhelm you?
 Relax, don’t worry!
-Whether you want to buy now, or in the near future, I invite you to attend a first-time buyer educational session at my Mississauga office.
+Whether you want to buy now, or in the near future, we invite you to attend a first-time buyer educational session at our Mississauga office.